samatarsama/PersistentDLLInjector/README.md

 🛠️ This tool was created for my personal learning and educational purposes only.
 It is not intended for malicious or illegal use.

+## Note on Evasion
+Even when using a known `meterpreter` shellcode, a simple XOR encoding layer is often enough to bypass Windows Defender and similar antivirus solutions.
+This project includes the ability to load XOR-encoded shellcode and decode it in memory prior to injection.

 ## Features
 - Injects a DLL into a target process for persistent execution
 - Uses Windows API for process manipulation